 I also know I have many responsibilities.
 My greatest one I will not talk about now but it does cosmically dovetail with Hemingway’s lasting goal.

 I want to, as Hemingway said, ‘last’ .
 I’m not really sure what that means.
 Is it simply to persevere and defend one’s principles?
 Or did Papa want to live forever?
 I don’t know.
 But I like the sound of it.

 I do want to get my work done.
 I think getting back to work in November of 2017 saved my life.
 Knowing that I could be useful and competent again lit a cleansing fire in my mind and heart.
-What was a desolate, cold, miserable tundra of self loathing and depression was burned away by the cleansing heat of accomplishment.
+The cleansing heat of accomplishment seared away a desolate, cold, miserable tundra of self-loathing and depression.
 I feel alive again.
 I feel more alive than I’ve ever felt.
-That inferno didn’t just shake me out of Mental helll.
+That inferno didn’t just shake me out of Mental hell.
 It burned away old demons I had carried with me since my childhood.

 I really am still getting used to how to process happiness and liking myself a little.
 It’s one of those “good problems”, though.
 I’m not complaining.

-(This is going to sound like I think I’m special but that’s not what I’m going for.
-As a person who has struggled with clinical depression and severe anxiety and been in and out of more than a dozen mental health practioners’ care and been on just about every happiness drug that’s been on the market in the past 22 years, I think I can safely say I know what the world looks like to people with similar mental health struggles.
+This is going to sound like I think I’m special but that’s not what I’m going for.
+As a person who has struggled with clinical depression and severe anxiety and been in and out of more than a dozen shrink offices and been on just about every happiness drug that’s been on the market in the past 22 years, I think I can safely say I know what the world looks like to people with similar mental health struggles.
 I’d go even further to say that across the wide and complicated spectrum of mental health illness and conditions, I think there are some shared core feelings.